KBNLresearch/jprofile/README.md

     sudo pip install jprofile

+<!--

 ## Installation of Windows binaries

-Windows binaries are discontinued from jprofile 0.9.0 onward, use pip installation instead!

-<!--

 For Windows users who don't have Python available on their system, stand-alone binaries of *Jprofile* are available.
 In this case the installation steps are: